OneL-H/CMSC3_CSRS_Nalasa_Plariza/readme.txt

-a prototype frontend for the UP Mindanao CSRS
+a prototype website for the UP Mindanao CSRS complete with frontend and backend (Bootstrap, MySQL and PHP)
-(no backend included)

-current scope / sites to include: homepage
-FAQ
-about
-privacy notice
-announcements
-password reset
+FOR THIS WEBSITE TO WORK:
+create a database with the name "csrs", then import the sql file onto it

+landing page is mainpage.php

+by Nalasa and Plariza